nickjj/ansible-postgres/README.md

 ## Requirements

-Tested on ubuntu 12.04 LTS but it should work on other versions that are similar.
+Tested on ubuntu 12.04 LTS and debian wheezy but it should work on other versions that are similar.

 ## Ansible galaxy